TadasSabestinas/Management-of-database-systems/README.md

 ### Part 3

-#### A java application implementing CRUD operations for the designed E-Shop orders database. showcases the SQL sentences required to build the database as well as inserts for mock data.
-It creates the database, tables, triggers and etc..
-It also provides the sentences for deletion.
+#### A java application implementing CRUD operations for the designed E-Shop orders database.